-WCC schedules courses on a semester calendar, and had nearly 11,000 students enroll for the Fall 1993 semester.
+WCC schedules courses on a semester calendar, and had nearly 10,500 students enroll for the Fall 1994 semester.
 The college employs 170 full-time faculty and more than 450 part-time faculty throughout the academic year.
 College credit programs of study cover 73 areas in Business, Health and Public Services, Humanities and Social Sciences, Math and Natural Sciences, and Technology.
 More than 50% of the students enrolled at WCC pursue a degree while others take courses for personal interest or to obtain or upgrade job skills.
-Each year, college certificates and associate degrees are awarded by the college to more than 600 students.
+Each year, college certificates and associate degrees are awarded by the college to approximately 700 students.